jitsi/libjitsi/doc/parameters.md

 Indicates whether unencrypted packets sent or received through DtlsPacketTransformer are to be dropped.
 The default value is false.

-# AES

-##### org.jitsi.impl.neomedia.transform.srtp.AES.factoryClassName=*String*

-Specifies the name of the class to instantiate as a BlockCipherFactory implementation to be used by the class AES to initialize BlockCiphers.

-# SRTPCryptoContext

-##### org.jitsi.impl.neomedia.transform.srtp.SRTPCryptoContext.checkReplay=*boolean*

-Indicates whether protection against replay attacks is to be activated.
-The default value is true.

 # FECReceiver

 ##### org.jitsi.impl.neomedia.transform.fec.AbstractFECReceiver.FEC\_BUFF\_SIZE=*int*